 New York has so much to offer, whether you are there for a long time or just for a few days.
 Your experience in New York can be completely tailored based on your interests and what you think is fun.
 But there are certain things that everyone should experience when visiting the world's favourite city.
+And while you’re there, make sure to take plenty of photos.
+You can easily edit your photos with Picsart, and you'll want to do that if you’re going to New York for marketing purposes.
+Without further ado, here’s what you should see while in the Big Apple.
 It is as follows:

 The strangest train station in the world is located in Manhattan, and you can not miss this if you’re in the area.
 It was designed by the Spanish star architect Santiago Calatrava and built by the Swedish Skanska.
 The World Trade Center Transportation Hub is the name of the station, but it is the main building that looks like something out of this world.
 It is called Oculus, and the inspiration behind the design is “a bird released from a child’s hand”.

 This is not for everyone, but many tourists find that the 9/11 Museum that honours the victims of the terrorist acts of September 11, 2001, is very well-done and respectful.
 The museum covers the event of and around The World Trade Center attack in New York, the attack on the Pentagon and the events around the fourth plane which crashed in Pennsylvania on a farmer's field.
 The story is told by 23,000 photos, 10,300 objects and almost 2,000 recorded stories.
 A lot of visitors chose to combine a visit to the museum with the One World Observatory since they are right next to each other.